bioinfomethods/seqr/mcri_deploy/kubernetes/elasticsearch/README.md

 # For production
 # kubectl apply -f elasticsearch/es-data-prod.yaml

-# Note that elasticsearch/all-in-one.yaml needs to be applied before this can continue, usually only takes a few seconds
+# Note that elasticsearch/crds.yaml and elasticsearch/operator.yaml needs to be applied before this can continue, usually only takes a few minutes
-# Before applying, change labels env=test to env=production
 kubectl apply -f elasticsearch/elasticsearch.gcloud.yaml

 # After 5-10 minutes, all workloads and services should be up and running